nikospara/realworld-v2/README.md

 There are several flavors of the docker-compose file:

-- `docker-compose.yml`: Start everything, using embedded H2
+- `docker-compose-h2.yml`: Start everything, using embedded H2 (DEPRECATED)
-- `docker-compose-peripherals.yml`: Start only the peripheral applications (e.g. Kafka, Keycloak), using embedded H2
+- `docker-compose-h2-peripherals.yml`: Start only the peripheral applications (e.g. Kafka, Keycloak), using embedded H2 (DEPRECATED)
 - `docker-compose-postgres.yml`: Start everything, using a single separate Postgres instance as database
 - `docker-compose-postgres-peripherals.yml`: Start only the peripheral applications (e.g. Kafka, Keycloak), using a single separate Postgres instance as database